gher-uliege/DINCAE/README.md

 ## Running DINCAE

-Copy the template file `run_DINCAE.py` and adapt the filename, variable name and the output directory and possibly optional arguements for the reconstruction method.
+Copy the template file `run_DINCAE.py` and adapt the filename, variable name and the output directory and possibly optional arguments for the reconstruction method mentioned in the [documentation](https://gher-ulg.github.io/DINCAE/).